 The site is identified in the Adopted North Ayrshire Council Local Development Plan (the LDP) as part of the town centre of Saltcoats.
 The proposal requires to be assessed against Strategic Policy 1: Towns and Villages Objective, Strategic Policy 2: Placemaking and Policy 3: Town Centres and Retail.

-The Scottish Government has provided advice in respect of development arising during the Covid period.
+The Scottish Government has provided advice in respect of development arising during the Covid period, which runs until 30th September 2022.
 The advice states that "in the main, the most appropriate, straightforward and efficient way planning authorities can allow for reasonable temporary changes is by informally relaxing planning controls; particularly by using their discretion not to take enforcement action against planning breaches that are acceptable in the current circumstances."